sscheib/ansible-role-user_deployment/README.md

 ## Variable `udm_users`

-An extended example of only the `users` variable is illustrated down below:
+An extended example of only the `udm_users` variable is illustrated down below:
 ```
 udm_users:
   udm_enable_passwordless_sudo: true